PartialVolume/shredos.x86_64/README.md

 Check it's not corrupt by running the following command and comparing with the checksum shown in the release notes:
 ```
-$ sha1sum shredos.img.tar.gz (shasum instead of sha1sum if your using a MAC)
+$ sha1sum shredos.img.tar.gz (shasum instead of sha1sum if you're using a MAC)
 (example) sha1 db37ea8526a17898b0fb34a2ec4d254744ef08a1 shredos.img.tar.gz
 ```
 If the image file has a .img.tar.gz extension then use the following commands to extract the .img file.
 If the file extension simply ends with .img and there is no tar.gz then skip this step.